-If you’ve planned thoughtfully, you should notice that it’s not just your curricula but also your space that serves as a catalyst for collaboration, ideation, and creativity.
+It didn’t take long for me to notice that it wasn’t just my curricula but the space that served as a catalyst for collaboration, ideation, and creativity.

-Be patient as they muddle through their first attempts at making writing.
-Encourage them to get out of their seats and diversify their tools.
-Give them permission to think about what they should do in order to plan and execute their ideas successfully, but wait on telling them exactly how to do this.
-Invite writers to suggest which tools might support their efforts best, but think carefully before you require the use of specific devices, resources, or writing instruments.
+I was patient as they muddled through their first attempts at making writing.
+I encouraged them to get out of their seats and diversify their tools.
+I gave them permission to think about what they should do in order to plan and execute their ideas successfully, but I waited on telling them exactly how to do this.
+I invited other writers to suggest which tools might support someone’s efforts best, but I was careful not to require the use of specific devices, resources, or writing instruments.

-As you approach the second phase of the design process, you might find prompts like these useful:
+As you approach this second phase of the design process, you might find it helpful to ask writers questions like these: